Altruistic Minds Lab

 Julie Pedersen

-Julie is an incoming ESRC-funded MSc student at the University of Edinburgh supervised by Dr Adam Moore and Dr Matti Wilks.
+Julie is an ESRC-funded PhD student at the University of Edinburgh supervised by Dr Adam Moore and Dr Matti Wilks.
 She is broadly interested in using computational modelling to understand morality and how we value others with factors from large social systems in addition to individual-level cognitive factors.
 She has previously worked on interventions to deter human dairy consumption and modelling political polarisation as a function of uncertain moral signalling.
 She also keeps a curated selection of adorable and silly bunny pictures to brighten anyone’s day.

 Anita Sangha